ldtteam/MinecoloniesWiki/source/items/rack.md

 ## Using the Rack

-Use the rack like you would with a chest.
+Use the rack like you would use a chest.